khalladay/khalladay.github.com/_posts/2013-01-30-1GAM-January-Lessons-Learned.md

 ---
 layout: post
-title: 1GAM January: Lessons Learned
+title: 1GAM January Lessons Learned
 ---

 Do you hear that?
 It’s the sound of a thousands of programmers crunching to finish their game before the end of the month.
 Uncharacteristically, I’ve already submitted my game for the month, a simple 2 button game which requires players to guide a ball down a randomly generated track (if you’re interested, and on Mac, get it here: http://dl.dropbox.com/u/6128167/HaikuRacer.zip ), but I expect that next month I’ll be joining the legion of code jockeys trying to squeeze in one last bug fix before the month is over.